airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 add numbers just as if they were positive, and come out with the right answers.
 For example, if you add one plus negative one in binary, you will notice that all of the numbers flip to zero.
-Also, the first digit still carries the signsign bit, making it simple to determine whether or not the number is positive or negative.
+Also, the first digit still carries the sign bit, making it simple to determine whether or not the number is positive or negative.
 Negative numbers will always have a `1` in the leftmost bit.
 This also changes which numbers are valid for a given number of bits.
 With signed numbers, the possible magnitude of the values is split to allow for both positive and negative numbers.
-For example, a bytebytes can normally have values up to 255.
+For example, a byte can normally have values up to 255.
 A signed byte, however, can store values from -128 to 127.

-One thing to note about the two's complementtwo's complement representation of signed numberssigned numbers is that, unlike unsigned quantities, if you increase the number of bits, you can't just add zeroes to the left of the number.
+One thing to note about the two's complement representation of signed numbers is that, unlike unsigned quantities, if you increase the number of bits, you can't just add zeroes to the left of the number.
 For example, let's say we are dealing with four-bit quantities and we had the number -3, `1101`.
 If we were to extend this into an eight-bit register, we could not represent it as `00001101` as this would represent 13, not -3.
-When you increase the size of a signed quantity in two's complement representation, you have to perform *sign extensionsign extension*.
+When you increase the size of a signed quantity in two's complement representation, you have to perform *sign extension*.
 Sign extension means that you have to pad the left-hand side of the quantity with whatever digit is in the sign digit when you add bits.
 So, if we extend a negative number by 4 digits, we should fill the new digits with a 1.
 If we extend a positive number by 4 digits, we should fill the new digits with a 0.
 So, the extension of -3 from four to eight bits will yield `11111101`.

-The x86 processor has different forms of several instructions depending on whether they expect the quantities they operate on to be signedsigned or unsignedunsigned.
-These are listed in [Common x86 Instructions](#common-x86-instructions).
-For example, the x86 processor has both a sign-preserving shift-right, `sarlsarl`, and a shift-right which does not preserve the sign bit, `shrlshrl`.
+The x86 processor has different forms of several instructions depending on whether they expect the quantities they operate on to be signed or unsignedunsigned.
+These are listed in [Appendix B. Common x86 Instructions](#appendix-b-common-x86-instructions).
+For example, the x86 processor has both a sign-preserving shift-right, `sarl`, and a shift-right which does not preserve the sign bit, `shrl`.

 Octal and Hexadecimal Numbers
 -----------------------------

-The numbering systems discussed so far have been decimaldecimal and binarybinary.
-However, two others are used common in computing - octaloctal and hexadecimalhexadecimal.
+The numbering systems discussed so far have been decimal and binary.
+However, two others are used common in computing - octal and hexadecimal.
 In fact, they are probably written more often than binary.
 Octal is a representation that only uses the numbers 0 through 7.
 So the octal number 10 is actually 8 in decimal because it is one group of eight.
 Octal 121 is decimal 81 (one group of 64 (8^2), two groups of 8, and one left over).
 What makes octal nice is that every 3 binary digits make one octal digit (there is no such grouping of binary digits into decimal).
 So 0 is 000, 1 is 001, 2 is 010, 3 is 011, 4 is 100, 5 is 101, 6 is 110, and 7 is 111.

-permissions Permissions in Linux are done using octal.
+Permissions in Linux are done using octal.
 This is because Linux permissions are based on the ability to read, write and execute.
 The first bit is the read permission, the second bit is the write permission, and the third bit is the execute permission.
 So, 0 (000) gives no permissions, 6 (110) gives read and write permission, and 5 (101) gives read and execute permissions.
 These numbers are then used